 Needs some lift upgrades, and why don’t all the lifts run?

 The second day it warmed up enough to ski the rest of the mountain.
 On skier’s right, The Mountain Triple chair has just under 1,200 vertical, but it’s still a long ride because it’s not a detachable high-speed lift.
-This is where most of the lower intermediate terrain is, so this could really benefit from a lift upgrade.
+This is where most of the lower intermediate terrain is, so this could have really benefited from a lift upgrade.
+This happened in the summer of 2022 when a high speed 6 pack chair was installed.
+This should make the experience much better and solves the last major lift network problem at Stowe.

 Strangely, even though lines were building because it was a weekend day, the Lookout Double never opened and it doesn’t look like it ever runs.
 I think replacing that chair with a high-speed quad and only running the triple on big days would be the best way to improve that side of the mountain.